-Dark Kitchens / Ghost Kitchens / Cloud Kitchens / Virtual Kitchens are Fully equipped kitchens that you can find in most of the restaurants but they don’t have dine-in or takeaway, they run solely for the online delivery services.
+Dark Kitchens, Ghost Kitchens, Cloud Kitchens, Virtual Kitchens are fully-equipped kitchens that you can find in most of the restaurants but they don’t have dine-in or takeaway, they run solely for the online delivery services.

-Deliveroo, one such online food ordering portal has introduced their own dark kitchens into play by naming them as ‘Deliveroo’s editions’ to focus on delivering best food to the customers on time without any compromise.
+Deliveroo, one such online food ordering portal has introduced their own virtual kitchens into play by naming them as ‘Deliveroo’s editions’ to focus on delivering best food to the customers on time without any compromise.

-With introductions of such dark kitchens by food delivering portals, they create a monopoly market where the customers get to order from the portal’s very own kitchens and deliver them with more priority when compared to other restaurants listed out.
+With introduction of such dark kitchens by food delivering portals, they create a monopoly market where the customers get to order from the portal’s very own kitchens and deliver them with more priority when compared to other restaurants listed out.

 Why invest in cloud kitchens?

 Considering the current scenario in any metro city, getting space for restaurant is huge crux.
 Either the space is too small or it’s too expensive.
 But profit wise, your profit is in your hand as most of the costs that occur in a regular restaurant doesn’t occur in cloud kitchens.

 Not just that, a cloud kitchen can easily change the type of food they prepare by hiring the right chef & updating the menu online which is very less investment compared to a classic restaurant where they have to change everything right from the theme of the restaurant to the marketing strategy.